Are federal taxes progressive?

-Although the overall federal tax system is progressive, with total federal tax burdens a larger percentage of income for higher-income households than for lower-income households, not all taxes within the federal system are equally progressive.
-Some federal taxes are actually regressive as they are a larger percentage of income for lower-income than for higher-income households.
+Not all taxes within the federal system are equally progressive.
+Some federal taxes are actually regressive, as they make up a larger percentage of income for lower-income than for higher-income households.

 The individual and corporate income taxes and the estate tax are all progressive.
-By contrast, payroll taxes for Social Security and Medicare and excise taxes are regressive (figure 2).
+By contrast, excise taxes are regressive, as are payroll taxes for Social Security and Medicare.
+Regressivity can be seen over some range of income (figure 2).

-The individual income tax is progressive, thanks to the impact of refundable credits for lower-income households (average tax rates are negative for the two lowest income quintiles), the standard deduction and personal exemptions (which exempt a minimum level of income from the tax), and a graduated rate structure (rates on ordinary income rise from 10.0 to 39.6 percent, with an additional 3.8 percent marginal tax on certain investment income of high-income households).
+The individual income tax is progressive, thanks to the impact of refundable credits for lower-income households (average tax rates are negative for the two lowest income quintiles), the standard deduction (which exempts a minimum level of income from the tax), and a graduated rate structure (rates on ordinary income rise from 10 to 37 percent, with an additional 3.8 percent marginal tax on certain investment income of high-income households).

-The corporate income tax is progressive because most of its burden falls on income from dividends, capital gains, and other forms of capital income that are disproportionately received by high-income households.
+The corporate income tax is progressive because most of its burden falls on income from dividends, capital gains, and other forms of capital income disproportionately received by high-income households.

-The estate tax is only imposed on households with high levels of wealth (only wealth in excess of an exemption amount is subject to the tax, and that amount for those who die in 2017 is $5.49 million and effectively double that for married couples).
-High-wealth is almost always commensurate with high income, so, when households are classified by income, virtually the entire estate tax burden falls on the very highest income households.
+The estate tax is only imposed on households with high levels of wealth.
+Only wealth above an exemption amount is subject to the tax—that amount for those who die in 2018 is $11.18 million, and it is effectively double for married couples.
+High wealth is almost always commensurate with high income, so, when households are classified by income, virtually the entire estate tax burden falls on the very highest income households.

 The regressive nature of payroll taxes stems from two factors.
-First, the Social Security portion of payroll taxes is subject to a cap: in 2017, individuals will pay the tax on only their first $127,200 in earnings.
-Second, as a group, higher-income households receive relatively more of their income from sources other than wages, such as capital gains and dividends, which are not subject to the payroll tax.
-However, because wages rise as a share of income over the first four quintiles of the distribution, payroll taxes are slightly progressive until high-income levels are reached.
+First, the Social Security portion of payroll taxes is subject to a cap: in 2018, individuals will pay the tax on only their first $128,400 in earnings.
+Second, compared with lower-income households, higher-income households receive more of their income from sources other than wages, such as capital gains and dividends, which are not subject to the payroll tax.
+However, because wages rise as a share of income over the first four quintiles of the distribution, payroll taxes are slightly progressive until high income levels are reached.